puppetlabs/puppet-strings/README.md

 By default, Puppet Strings outputs documentation as HTML, or you can specify JSON or Markdown output instead.

-Strings generates reference documentation based on the code and Strings code comments in all Puppet and Ruby source files under the `./manifests/`, `./functions/`, and `./lib/` directories.
+Strings generates reference documentation based on the code and Strings code comments in all Puppet and Ruby source files under the `./manifests/`, `./functions/`, `./lib/`, `./types/``./tasks/` directories.

 Strings outputs HTML of the reference information and the module README to the module's `./doc/` directory.
 This output can be rendered in any browser.